 The construction of an explicit solution may be computationally intractable for certain problems.
 In such a case, the solution to multiple distinct instances of the optimization problem needs to be computed at runtime.
 In contrast to the first case, in which only the evaluation of a feedback rule is required, the algorithmic solution of an optimization problem is not trivial and it is not tractable to solve such a problem within the stream processing environment adopted in SPEEDD (STORM).
 We therefore assume the existence of a use-case specific “optimization black-box” outside the actual SPEEDD framework, which can be queried whenever such a decision is required.

 In the following, we will briefly sketch the resulting DM architecture using the problem of freeway ramp-metering (regulating the traffic inflow on a freeway in order to maximize throughput) from the traffic use case as an example: A low-level ramp metering controller receives measurements of the local traffic density and the local traffic flows, as well as notifications about detected or predicted congestion queues.
-It will then emit a recommendation to change the ramp metering rates accordingly ().
+It will then emit a recommendation to change the ramp metering rates accordingly (Figure 2.11).
 For a network of interaction freeways, a network-wide planning algorithm can be used for coordination purposes, implemented as an external oracle that can be queried.